akiva123/Stock_ARIMA/README.md

 This project leverages statistical and machine learning techniques to forecast stock prices using ARIMA models.
 Apple's stock data (ticker: `AAPL`) is used as a case study, fetched from Yahoo Finance.
 The pipeline incorporates data preprocessing, model selection, evaluation, and visualization to deliver robust and reliable forecasts.

 This repository provides a ready-to-use and adaptable implementation that has been tested for accuracy and compliance with statistical modeling best practices.
-Its modular structure ensures that it can be easily extended or modified for other datasets and use cases.
+Its modular structure ensures that it can be easily extended or modified for other time series datasets and use cases.

 ---